 Freedom of expression and access to information

-This entails analysis of new and existing legislation and policies and how they impact on the exercise of freedom of expression and access to information rights and the monitoring of the enjoyment of the same rights.
+This entails the analysis of new and existing legislation and policies and how these impact people’s fundamental rights to freedom of expression and access to information.
+It also includes monitoring to what extent people in Zimbabwe can enjoy these rights.

-As more and more governments, including Zimbabwe, are using legislation, including privacy and national security laws, to gain control over digital spaces and infrastructure, the monitoring conducted under this activity also involves free expression online.
-Free expression online is about the right to seek, receive and impart information and ideas online, without fear or restriction from surveillance, censorship or laws silencing dissent.
+With more governments, including Zimbabwe’s, using privacy and national security laws to gain control of digital spaces and infrastructure, MISA Zimbabwe also monitors freedom of expression online.
+This is about the right to seek, receive and impart information and ideas in the digital space, without fear or restriction from surveillance, censorship or laws silencing dissent.

-In doing this we are guided by Zimbabwe’s Bill of Rights and fundamentally, Sections 61 and 62 of the Constitution which protect the right to freedom of expression and freedom of the media and the right to access to information.
+In doing this, we are guided by Zimbabwe’s Bill of Rights and fundamentally, Sections 61 and 62 of Zimbabwe’s Constitution (PDF) which protect the right to freedom of expression and freedom of the media, as well as the right to access to information.

-Sections 57, 58, 59 and 60 on the rights to privacy, freedom of assembly and association, freedom to demonstrate and petition and freedom of conscience, respectively, are also critical for effective research on existing legislation and monitoring of the freedom of expression and access to information environment.
+Sections 57, 58, 59 and 60 of the Constitution on the rights to privacy, freedom of assembly and association, freedom to demonstrate and petition, and freedom of conscience also inform MISA Zimbabwe’s research and monitoring.

-Further reference is drawn from regional, continental and international instruments on freedom of expression, notably the Universal Declaration on Human Rights, Windhoek Declaration, African Charter on Broadcasting, African Charter on Human and Peoples Rights, Declaration of Principles of Freedom of Expression and Access to Information, African Platform on Access to Information, among others.
+We also refer to regional, continental and international instruments on freedom of expression, notably the Universal Declaration of Human Rights, Windhoek Declaration, African Charter on Broadcasting, African Charter on Human and People’s Rights, Declaration of Principles of Freedom of Expression and the African Platform on Access to Information.